awslabs/LISA/lib/docs/config/custom-branding.md

 ### Theme Colors are Incorrect

-**Issue**: Some components are not showing the color they were configured with in `theme.ts`
+**Issue**: Some components are not showing the color they were configured with in `theme-custom.ts`

 **Solutions**:
 - Restart the development server
 - Clear browser cache
 - Change the value of the component (e.g. `#0054E3` -> `#0054E2`).
-Reuse of the same values seems, to occasionally, be problematic in the Cloudscape theming system.
+Reuse of the same values can occasionally be problematic in the Cloudscape theming system.
+- Verify the correct token name is being used (refer to [Cloudscape theming docs](https://cloudscape.design/foundation/visual-foundation/theming/))
+- Check browser console for theme loading confirmation

 ## Example: Complete Setup

-Here's a complete example showing all aspects of private labeling:
+Here's a complete example showing all aspects of custom branding:

 ### config-custom.yaml
 ```yaml